-Your treatment plan will be focused on slowing the progress of the disease and managing your symptoms on a daily basis.
+Your treatment plan will be focused on reducing and controlling symptoms of the disease on a daily basis.
 This will include medications such as levodopa, as well as physical therapy, occupational therapy, speech therapy.
 For some, it may include alternative and complementary therapies, participating in clinical trials, or surgical interventions such as deep brain stimulation (DBS).

 You will have to adapt your normal daily habits and routines to live well with Parkinson’s.
 This should include a regular exercise program (such as the Delay the Disease program offered through the Wellthon app).
 Eating a nutritious, balanced diet is also an important lifestyle change which can help ensure your body and medications perform at their best.